-Monumental stone heads and summer weather aren’t the only draw.
+Monumental stone heads and summer weather aren't the only draws to Easter Island.
 Tapati Rapa Nui is a pull-out-all-the-stops celebration of Polynesian pride, with feasts and dances.
-But it’s no tourist luau.
-Islanders compete in traditional activities such as spear fishing, body decorating, and tobogganing down the slope of an extinct volcano.
+But it's no tourist luau.
+Islanders compete in traditional activities, such as spear-fishing, body decorating and tobogganing down the slope of an extinct volcano.
 On a two-man banana-tree trunk.
 Wearing nothing but a traditional loincloth.
 Spills can be, uh, painful.

 Parades swarm the streets of Oranjestad, Aruba's capital, the day before Ash Wednesday: In fact, Carnival events bring together most of the island's residents in the four weeks leading up to Carnival, with the Lighting Parade, Children's Parades and the Pajama Party.
 The island also burns an effigy of King Momo at midnight to mark the end of Carnival season.

-Grenada’s small sister island to the north dishes up Carnival with a literary twist: Shakespeare Mas.
-Pairs of costumed Kayaks (as natives of Carriacou are called) recite sections of Julius Caesar to each other from memory – and when one of them flubs his (or her) lines, the other one strikes him with a stick.
-(The costumes are padded.)
-Even school kids pair off for this fascinating ritual — which you won’t find anywhere else in the world.
+Grenada's small sister island to the north dishes up Carnival with a literary twist: Shakespeare Mas.
+Pairs of costumed Kayaks (as natives of Carriacou are called) recite sections of Julius Caesar to each other from memory.
+When one of them flubs his or her lines, the other one strikes him or her with a stick (the costumes are padded).
+Even school kids pair off for this fascinating tradition, which you won't find anywhere else in the world.